michaelmungaimaina/alx-system_engineering-devops/0x00-shell_basics/README.md

     And hidden files (starting with .)
 # Task 6
  * Create a script that creates a directory named my_first_directory in the /tmp/ directory.
-# Tas 7
+# Task 7
- *Move the file betty from /tmp/ to /tmp/my_first_directory.
+ * Move the file betty from /tmp/ to /tmp/my_first_directory.
 # Task 8
  * Delete the file betty.